HenriAugusto/Pure-Data-Abstractions/README.md

 ## PianoEye

 It is a abstraction to display midi information in real time, using a 97 key keyboard.
-Every channel gets a separate key.
+Every channel gets a separate color.

 ## MidiRec (WORK IN PROGRESS!)